 George Mueller, and there were several others who had great orphanages, not just one but several orphanages with 1000’s of orphans.

 David Livingstone opened up Africa.
-Opened up the way for missionaries to go to Africa. came from England and he opened up the way for those to go there.
+Opened up the way for missionaries to go to Africa.
+People came from England and he opened up the way for those missionaries to go there.

 Hudson Taylor went to China.
-50 million today believing in China.
-And the miracle, if you will believe, brothers and sisters, every day, I just heard it again a few days ago, everyday 25,000,000 people in Chine bow their knees to Jesus Christ and are washed by the Blood of the Lamb.
+100 million today believing in China.
+And the miracle, if you will believe, brothers and sisters, every day, I just heard it again a few days ago, everyday many thousands in Chine bow their knees to Jesus Christ and are washed by the Blood of the Lamb.

 Queen Victoria, she ruled 63 years.
 God made her life longer and longer, and longer like an elastic band.
 To my knowledge between Adam and Eve and us today there's been only two other rulers anywhere in the world that ruled longer than Queen Victoria did.
 Soldiers covered the globe, England changed its name; it became Great Britain.
 It ruled, if you will believe it, it ruled 25% of the world, 25% of the earth belonged to Great Britain.
 Never happened before to any country ever.
 Here was a Christian nation raised up by God, and used by God to influence the whole world.
+Missionaries followed in world conquest.
 And what happened?
 Christianity became a world religion.
 Something that had never happened before.

 This was the anointing that rested upon the ministry of John Wesley.
-And today, I believe that maybe 70%, possibly even 80% of all believers everywhere in the world are followers John Wesley, because John Wesley had a vision.
+And today, I believe that maybe 70%, possibly even 80% of all believers everywhere in the world are followers because of John Wesley, because John Wesley had a vision.
 John Wesley set out to do what Jesus did.
 And when he did the same results happened as what Jesus and the 12 apostles did.
 God blessed it in the same way, and the Gospel spread across the world once more.

 VII.
+A WORLDWIDE APPLICATION

 A. The Crisis

+1.The Crisis Today — 100,000 come to Christ daily!

+2.Needed: Thousands of New Leaders

+3.Needed: Thousands of New Churches

+4.Needed: Comprehensive Training

+5.The Solution? — Jesus’ Strategy

+“Growing Leaders for God

+Doing What Jesus Did”

-1.The Crisis Today — 100,2.3.4.5.B.
-Local Church Mentoring Leaders
+B. Local Church Mentoring Leaders

-will

-hands
+Local church mentoring leaders is like Wildfire spreading Worldwide

+Our hope is that The Ukrainian prototypes will to spread to other countries.
+Specifically to poverty stricken and oppressed regions.

+EMI parts /// 4 /// /// 5 /// /// 6 ///

 C. The Strategic Moment

 Now comes our question: our mini exam.
-It is an exam for your heart, but it is real--,
+It is an exam for your heart, but it is real--very real.

+Do you want to be a Kingdom participant ??

+Here is what to write down — Yes, we are asking you to make a written agreement with God.

+Write down:

+“Yes I will do as Jesus did” — ----- day ---- Month ---- year, the name of this city and your signature.

-“”I will Train – Disciple – Mentor new church leaders.
+I will Train – Disciple – Mentor new church leaders.

+Yes write it down now!!!
+Right there in your notebook.

 DO NOT BE LUKEWARM.